YeisonHunt/express_error_codes_project/readme.md

 BUT to the client it will only return the code

 If no error is mapped, it will return the error.

+### Features

+- Ultra fast compile and hot reload times with RS-Pack